Curriculum

 Concentra offers both urgent care walk in and pre-placement and surveillance services to employers, which includes agricultural and other vulnerable workers.
 There are also several large industrial employers in the area.
 Location: East Bay , CA.

-Work Well Medical Group offers both urgent care walk in and pre-placement and surveillance services to employers in the Salinas Valley including a substantial segment of agricultural workers.
+Agile Occupational Health offers both urgent care walk in and pre-placement and surveillance services to employers in the Salinas Valley including a substantial segment of agricultural workers.
 These at risk populations provide a potentially unique opportunity for residents to address health care disparities in minority populations.
 Location: Salinas, CA.

-The Following Provides a Summary of Public Health Oriented Rotations
+Public Health Oriented Rotations

 Natural Resources Defense Council (NRDC)